man in black jacket singing on stage

 LAMDA

-• Improvisation will be included in the course.
+• Improvisation is included in the course.

 • You will be able to work towards your stage combat qualification as part of the course.